There is no global regulator for carbon credits, which is what powers carbon credit trading scams.

 - Commodity Exchange Bratislava (a joint stock company registered in Slovakia)

 - The European Energy Exchange (headquartered in Leipzig and owned by Eurex, the largest futures and options market in Europe, which in turn is owned by Deutsche Börse, a joint stock company that also owns the Frankfurt Stock Exchange)

 Needless to say, none of these five engages in cold calling.
 Or scams.

-Of course, individual investors who bought into carbon credit trading scams cannot sell or trade their carbon credits.
+Of course, individual investors who bought into carbon credit trading scams cannot sell or trade their carbon credits since their credits unfortunately never existed.
 They will eventually discover that they lost the money they thought they invested.